treee111/wahooMapsCreator/docs/QUICKSTART_ANACONDA.md

 # Download and Install required programs

 ## Anaconda
-1. Download `Anaconda Individual Edition` for your OS from
+1. Download `Anaconda Individual Edition` for your OS

+CLick Download of `Anaconda Distribution` on top for your OS:

 https://www.anaconda.com/products/individual